flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/ext-lt.md

 These lights provide lighting on the company logo that is on the tail fin.

 - ON:
-    - LOGO lights or on.
+    - LOGO lights are on.
 - AUTO:
     - The logo lights come on automatically, when the aircraft is on ground or in flight, when the slats are extended.